facebookresearch/vissl/docs/source/vissl_modules/models.rst

 The model in VISSL is split into :code:`trunk` that computes features and :code:`head` that computes outputs (projections, classifications etc).

 VISSL supports several types of Heads and several types of trunks.
-Overall, the following use cases are supported by VISSL models:
+VISSL implements a default model :code:`BaseSSLMultiInputOutputModel` which supports the following use cases:

 - Model producing single output as in standard supervised ImageNet training